MarkMburu/url-shortener/readme.md

 **The application will be accessible on http://localhost:8080**

 ### db.Dockerfile
 `db.Dockerfile` builds the docker image for MySql using MySql version 8 as the base image.
-It uses `schema.sql` at startup to set up the database schema.
+It uses `url.sql` at startup to set up the database schema.

 ### api.Dockerfile
 `api.Dockerfile` sets up an image to deploy the project's jar file generated above from `build/libs/url-shortener-0.0.1-SNAPSHOT.jar`.
 It exposes the API on port `8080`

 ### docker-compose.yml
-Provides the configuration for containers to host API and MySql.
-It sets up two services; `api-server` and `api-db` with container names `urlshortener-springboot` and `mysqlurldb` respectively.
+>> This provides the settings necessary to host API and MySQL in containers.
+With the container names "urlshortener" and "shorten," it creates the two services "api-server" and "api-db."
-The datasource url is being set in the `api-server` configuration so that it points to the MySql container.
+The MySql container is specified as the datasource url in the 'api-server' setting.
-Both `api-server` and `api-db` are linked together through the `urlshortener-mysql-network` docker network.
-The network enables both the containers to communicate together.
+The docker network named "urlshortener-mysql-network" connects "api-server" and "api-db" together.
+The network permits communication between the two containers.

 ## API Endpoints